statamic/v2-docs/content/pages/7.addons/2.classes/4.fieldtypes/index.md

 ### Props

-The three `props` are passed into your fieldtype behind the scenes.
+The three `props` are passed into your fieldtype by a parent fieldtype builder component.
 You have to include that array just like you see above.
 The `data` prop contains the field's value, the `name` prop is the name of the field in the fieldset, and the `config` props is the config from the fieldset.

 ### Data